-If you’re interviewing for a job in crypto, then get ready for a hiring manager to ask “How does Bitcoin work?”
+If you’re interviewing for a job in crypto, then get ready for a hiring manager to ask, “How does Bitcoin work?”
 Be prepared to have a firm understanding of the basics of cryptocurrency and Bitcoin.
-In addition to taking courses and enrolling in programs, there are a number of resources available online, including articles, videos of guest speakers, and crypto platforms you can experiment with on your own.
+In addition to taking courses and enrolling in programs, there are many online resources, including articles, videos of guest speakers, and crypto platforms you can experiment with on your own.

 2. Build a portfolio

 Portfolios and projects will become a crucial element that companies will use to hire an individual for a crypto position.
-In fact, many experts believe that the resume will become nearly obsolete within the next decade.
+Many experts believe that the resume will become nearly obsolete within the next decade.
 Therefore, start building and expanding your portfolio of cryptocurrency projects now.

 3. Start your own cryptocurrency business

-Because cryptocurrency is still relatively new, and many companies and individuals don’t fully understand how to navigate it, there’s an opportunity for you to not only learn the ins and outs of cryptocurrency but also come up with creative solutions to help others.
+Because cryptocurrency is still relatively new, and many companies and individuals don’t fully understand how to navigate it, there’s an opportunity for you to learn the ins and outs of cryptocurrency and come up with creative solutions to help others.
 The more value you can provide, the better.

 4. Research and experiment with solutions and different business models

-Regardless of whether you start your own cryptocurrency business or work for a Fortune 500 company, spend time researching and experimenting with different strategies, platforms and technologies, and solutions (and add those to your portfolio).
-If you can show a hiring manager or investors varying use cases and business models using blockchain technology, then you are in a good position to pitch new ideas.
+Whether you start your own cryptocurrency business or work for a Fortune 500 company, spend time researching and experimenting with different strategies, platforms and technologies, and solutions (and add those to your portfolio).
+If you can show a hiring manager or investors varying use cases and business models using blockchain technology, you are in an excellent position to pitch new ideas.